 - Learn from the rich disciplinary traditions that are directly relevant to your goals

 - Learn techniques for interdisciplinary scholarship, an approach that examines issues from multiple points of view and the relationships between different ways of knowing

 54 credits in the Marylhurst Core

 66 credits in general electives

 180 TOTAL CREDITS required for degree

 Core Courses - 6 credits

-Concentrated Study - minimum of 48 credits
+Concentrated Study - 48 credits